 All reproduction requests are subject to review.
 Material may be reproduced when, in the judgment of Special Collections staff, it supports the research, teaching and learning mission of the University of California, but:

-All reproduction requests must be submitted through the UCSC Special Collections Request System via the Copy/Scan Order form.
+All reproduction requests must be submitted through the UCSC Special Collections Request System via the Reproduction Order/Request Form.
 This request form constitutes an agreement that you will not reproduce, transfer, distribute, broadcast, publicly display, offer for sale, or otherwise use or publish any material subject to copyright, or a portion thereof, in excess of fair use , as defined by copyright law , without the express permission of the copyright holder.

 Use, Copyright, and Attribution